 Francis Marion Hotel (1924) Charleston, South Carolina

-The Francis Marion Hotel is in one the South’s most romantic cities, Charleston, South Carolina.
+Located in historic downtown Charleston, South Carolina, the Francis Marion Hotel is in one the South’s most romantic cities.
+It offers so many romantic opportunities to pop the question; from a horse drawn carriage ride to a romantic walk under moss-covered oak trees.
 The hotel is home to historic charm, romantic details and years of love being celebrated within its walls.
 Offering a beautiful backdrop in the lobby or even overlooking the view in one of the penthouse suites, a proposal at the Francis Marion is sure to be met with a yes.
 Including the historic and grand lobby, a few popular places in the hotel that couples have gotten engaged include the penthouse suites overlooking the city of Charleston or in one of the classic and elegant ballrooms.
+Its concierge can help coordinate details to in-suite amenities like champagne to celebrate saying ‘yes!’.

 Fairmont Sonoma Mission Inn & Spa (1927) Sonoma, California

 Celebrate the beauty and sophistication of Wine Country's most romantic destination.
-Fairmont Sonoma Mission Inn & Spa is the only comprehensive luxury destination resort in Sonoma Wine Country, boasting championship golf, geo-thermal pools, world-class spa and fine dining.
+Fairmont Sonoma Mission Inn & Spa is the only comprehensive luxury destination resort in Sonoma Wine Country, boasting championship golf, geo-thermal pools, world-class spa, and fine dining.
 Every guest receives a complimentary bottle of wine as well as champagne upon arrival ensuring that the stage is set for romance.
+Mission Suites at Fairmont Sonoma feature a four-poster king bed, wood-burning fireplace, and oversized Jacuzzi tub.
+All suites have a balcony or patio.
+Or lovebirds may prefer a private cabana poolside at the world-famous geo-thermal Willow Stream Spa at the Wine Country resort.
+The destination expert concierge team at Fairmont Sonoma Mission Inn can assist in creating the ultimate lavish proposal which may include hot air balloon adventures, bespoke wine blending sessions, private dining options, or decadent couples massage options.

 The Hotel Hershey® (1933) Hershey, Pennsylvania